 The Museum’s decolonizing initiatives are inspired by Ho-Chunk Scholar Dr. Amy Lonetree’s work in her seminal book Decolonizing Museums.
-The Museum’s decolonizing initiatives’ four guiding principles are:
+The Museum’s decolonizing initiatives are driven by four guiding principles:

-Acknowledging that our Museum, like many other museums, emerged from the colonial endeavor, white supremacy, and the self-righteous belief that to the victor goes the spoils.
+We acknowledge that our Museum, like many other museums, emerged from the colonial endeavor, white supremacy, and the self-righteous belief that, “to the victor go the spoils.”
 We recognize that the vast majority of the objects that reside in, and are stewarded by, the Museum came to us through an inequitable and colonial pathway.
 To learn more, please see the history section on this page and review our Colonial Pathways Policy.

 We are working to ensure that the cultural objects and ancestral human remains that we hold and steward in our Cultural Resources department are only in our holdings under consent from their associated communities.
 Recognizing Indigenous Peoples’ sovereignty is essential in this work; particularly, in relationship to how Indigenous intellectual property rights (tangible and intangible) span across time and space.
 The foundation of this work is to ensure that we work collectively with Indigenous Peoples to repatriate and/or steward associated items based upon their wishes and needs.

 The Museum is committed to ensuring that this work is an ethically sustainable shift in our practices, culture, and organizational model.
 We have implemented several policies to reflect this effort.
 Two examples of these types of policies are the Curation of Human Remains Policy and the Colonial Pathways Policy.